 When classes end at 3:30 pm, students may head home or stay for our extended day program until 5:00 pm at no extra charge.
 Students can participate in organized, counselor-led outdoor activities such corn hole, volleyball, or movies on a rainy day.
 This allows day students the opportunity to bond with classmates, enjoy the beautiful surroundings, and discuss the day’s lessons and labs.

-Simmons dorms are newly updated and air-conditioned facilities with WiFi, lounges outfitted with flat-screen televisions, multiple refrigerators, a kitchen to prepare extra treats, and counselors who live in the building and are available at all hours.
+Some residential students stay at Emmanuel dorms, which are newly updated and air-conditioned facilities with WiFi, lounges outfitted with flat-screen televisions, multiple refrigerators, a kitchen to prepare extra treats, and counselors who live in the building and are available at all hours.
 Counselors take attendance and walk their students to class every morning, making sure each student is accounted for with plenty of time to head to class.
-From 7:00-8:30, students can enjoy breakfast in the residential dining facility, Bartol Hall, where they enjoy a hot buffet of breakfast food such as eggs, pancakes, French toast, and hash browns, plus a coffee station, a fruit bar, a bakery, and more!
+From 7:00-8:30, students can enjoy breakfast in the residential dining facility, where they enjoy a hot buffet of breakfast food such as eggs, pancakes, French toast, and hash browns, plus a coffee station, a fruit bar, a bakery, and more!

-The residential campus includes Alumna Hall, a spacious ballroom where students enjoy movie nights, game nights, parties, and talent shows!
 In the center of campus is a relaxing courtyard where students spend much of their time lounging in comfortable seating, playing volleyball, or taking part in marathon whiffle ball tournaments.
-Students love the multi-million dollar Holmes Sports Center, an award-winning facility with an indoor swimming pool, a running track, a fitness center, and a basketball court.
-The Holmes Center is only steps away from the dorms.

 The Longwood Medical Area is located directly next to the Fenway-Kenmore neighborhood of Boston, and students explore the area during chaperoned excursions after class and on weekends.
 Past students have enjoyed Mark Wahlberg’s restaurant, Wahlburgers, visited the Museum of Fine Arts, toured Boston’s famous Jersey Street, and much more.
 There are also countless international restaurants, a movie theater within walking distance, and the Back Bay Fens, Boston’s largest park where the students play basketball, soccer, or run on the track.
 And let’s not forget – Fenway Park, home of the Boston Red Sox, is right there!

-There is also a director who has immediate access to students’ medical records, allergies, contact information, and parent information, and the director is the primary contact person for parents.
-Simmons University security is available 24/7, and the security office is directly next to our dorm.
+There is a director who has immediate access to students’ medical records, allergies, contact information, and parent information, and the director is the primary contact person for parents.
+Emmanuel College security is available 24/7, and the security office is directly next to our dorm.
 All emergency numbers are posted in the dorm’s lobby, and all counselors have the numbers programmed into their phones.